byteshiftlabs/byteshiftlabs/README.md

 ## About me

-I'm an embedded software engineer focused on low-level systems, processor architectures, and OS fundamentals.
-I studied Informatics Engineering at FIB-UPC (Polytechnic University of Catalonia), specialising in Computer Engineering.
-What draws me to this kind of work is wanting to understand systems at a deeper level — what's really happening, not just the abstraction on top.
+I'm an embedded software engineer with a strong interest in embedded systems, processor architectures, and OS fundamentals.
+I studied Informatics Engineering at FIB‑UPC (Polytechnic University of Catalonia), where I majored in Computer Engineering.
+What draws me to this kind of work is wanting to understand systems at a deeper level — what's really happening beneath the abstractions.

 Beyond embedded development, I'm also interested in AI/ML, HPC, and the intersection of computer science and neuroscience.